jpgercc/musica-do-dia/README.md

-This is just useless and kinda broky
+This is just useless and kinda broke